 The Current State Of Closet Tools

-Users of the Closet Assistant are really making use of it.
+Users of Closet Tools are really making use of it.
 Here’s a few numbers (I don’t track very much):

 - 23 Days Since Launch